In this article, you will learn the top HR Interview Questions & Answers.

 - Include both short- and long-term professional objectives on your CV.
 The following are the top 10 samples of career goals to use as templates for your own.

 - If the HR interview is happening online, double check that your video is on and your camera is functional.

 - As a last note, try to keep a positive attitude.

 What to do to build a career in HR?

-You can opt for a Global MBA and specialize in a relevant area like Human Resource Management or Strategic Management.
+You can opt for Master of Business Administration (MBA) Liverpool Business School and specialize in a relevant area like Human Resource Management or Strategic Management.
 It comes with dual certification from LBS and IMT and a week-long immersion program at the university campus.
 Here is an overview of what these courses intend to teach you: